YunoHost-Apps/minchat_ynh/README.md

 ## Features

-- Simple web chat: only requires a browser ; no XMPP application
+- Simple web chat: only requires a browser ; no XMPP application.
 - No need for users to register.
 Just need the web address.
 But optional authorisation control.
 - On connection, the page is fed with the messages of the day
 - Args are in the URL as *get* arguments, so that you can share the URL or make it a favorite to avoid filling a form.
 Example : `https://yourdomain.org/minchat/?room=Living&name=John`
 - Optionaly multi room

-## Installation
-#### On Yunohost
-Via the admin web console, type in: <https://github.com/chtixof/minchat_ynh>
-Or on ssh : `sudo yunohost app install https://github.com/chtixof/minchat_ynh`

-Upgrade: `sudo yunohost app upgrade minchat -u https://github.com/chtixof/minchat_ynh`

-#### Otherwise
-Download, unzip and just copy the content of the `sources` folder to any folder of your web site.
 ## Setup

 The setup is optional.
 If you leave it as is, there is a single unnamed room, opened to all users.
 If you want to customize the access control, edit the file `conf/setup.ini` (if missing, copy it from `conf/sample/setup.ini`).
 The interesting parameter is `auth` that indicates which user is authorized to which room.

 In this example `auth = John:Game,John:Family,Mary:Game,Tim:Family,admin:*,*:Public,*:`,